Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 Operational permission to initiate expenditures is a separate management control.
 Head of Post-Award must explicitly grant **Operational Authorization** after the Mandatory Setup Checks are complete.
 Operational Authorization should remain conceptually separate from dynamic Operational Restrictions rather than using a combined lifecycle/status such as `Granted with Restrictions`.

-If Agreement preparation for an external Award is formally discontinued before the Authorizing Basis exists, the Project becomes `Not Proceeded` rather than being deleted. `Not Proceeded` is inactive for normal work but supports controlled reopening of the same Project, with the same Project identity and history, when the same Award resumes.
+If Agreement preparation for an external Award is formally discontinued before the Authorizing Basis Requirement is satisfied, the Project becomes `Not Proceeded` rather than being deleted. `Not Proceeded` is inactive for normal work but supports controlled reopening of the same Project, with the same Project identity and history, when the same Award resumes.
 A genuinely new Funding Decision / Award creates a new Project.

+### Agreements / Contracts and Authorizing Basis Requirements

+Agreement / Contract Type classifies the legal document.
+Purpose, conditional effect, obligations, Post-Award relevance and authorizing effect are separate structured dimensions.

+Standard Agreement Types use configured profiles/defaults.
+Variable Agreement Types use controlled selections rather than repeated free-text entry.

+Authorizing Basis Requirement is a Project-level rule defining which official instruments are required for the relevant Project Type / Scenario.
+The requirement may be composite.
+Individual decisions, agreements or other official instruments may satisfy the requirement fully or partially.

+Post-Award Handover Required, Authorizing Basis Requirement Satisfied and Operational Authorization Granted are separate controls.

 ### Funding Agreement Amendment